-SCARF Nursery Reception Growing and Changing Talk about change in the environment Understand that there are changes in nature and humans.

-Unit Describe the changes in babies, young Name the different stages in Coverage animals and plants as they grow childhood and growing up.
+SCARF Nursery Reception Growing and Changing Unit Talk about change in the environment Understand that there are changes in nature and humans.
+Coverage Describe the changes in babies, young animals and plants as they grow Name the different stages in childhood and growing up.
 Broaden their expectations beyond potential stereotypes of what girls and boys like, do or look like.
+Understand that babies are made by a man and a woman.
 Use the correct vocabulary when naming the different parts of the body. know how to keep themselves safe.

-SCARF Year I Year 2 Growing and Changing Unit Coverage Name major internal body parts Understand some of the tasks required to look after a baby; Identify things they could do as a baby, a toddler and can do now; Identify the people who help/ helped them at those different stages.
+SCARF Year 1 Year 2 SCARF Growing and Changing Unit Coverage Year 1 Name major internal body parts Understand some of the tasks required to look after a baby; Identify things they could do as a baby, a toddler and can do now; Identify the people who help/ helped them at those different stages.
 Give examples of what they can do if they experience or witness bullying; Explain the difference between a secret and a nice surprise; Identify who they can talk to if they feel uncomfortable about any secret they are told, or told to keep Identify parts of the body that are private and names we use for external genitals; Recognise the range of feelings that are associated with losing (and being reunited) with a person they are close to.
 Identify different stages of growth (e.g. baby, toddler, child, teenager, adult); Identify which parts of the human body are private; Understand that humans mostly have the same body parts but that they can look different from person to person.
-Explain what privacy means; Identify parts of the body that are private and names we use for external genitals Know that you are not allowed to touch someone's private belongings Science National Curriculum Applicable to RHE Identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense.
-Pupils should have plenty of opportunities to learn the names of the main body parts (including head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth) through games, actions, songs and rhymes. without their permission; Notice that animals, including humans, have offspring which grow into adults.
+Explain what privacy means; Identify parts of the body that are private and names we use for external genitals Know that you are not allowed to touch Science National Curriculum Applicable to RSE Identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense.
+Pupils should have plenty of opportunities to learn the names of the main body parts (including head, neck, arms, elbows, legs, knees, face, ears, eyes, hair, mouth, teeth) through games, actions, songs and rhymes. someone's private belongings without their permission; Notice that animals, including humans, have offspring which grow into adults.
 Describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.
 Pupils should also be introduced to the processes of reproduction and growth in animals.
 The focus at this stage should be on questions that help pupils to recognise growth; they should not be expected to understand how reproduction occurs.

-The following examples might be used: egg, chick, chicken; egg, caterpillar, pupa, butterfly; spawn, tadpole, frog; lamb, sheep.
-Growing into adults can include reference to baby, toddler, child, teenager, adult.
+The following examples might be used:

+egg, chick, chicken; egg, caterpillar,

+pupa, butterfly; spawn, tadpole, frog;

+lamb, sheep.
+Growing into adults can

+include reference to baby, toddler, child,

+teenager, adult.